-Both the Replacement Bonds and the Replaceable Bonds were issued pursuant to the Indenture and a supplemental indenture dated February 2, 2000 among the Company, 407 ETR and the Trustee(the "Ninth Supplemental Indenture").
+Both the Replacement Bonds and the Replaceable Bonds were issued pursuant to the Indenture and a supplemental indenture dated February 2, 2000 among the Company, 407 ETR and the Trustee (the "Ninth Supplemental Indenture").
 The Replaceable Bonds were issued at a discount to the principal amount.
 The aggregate cash proceeds from the sale of the Replaceable Bonds, which were issued to twelve initial purchasers, were approximately \$248.7 million (after payment of underwriters' fees and issue costs), which approximately \$20.5 million were used to fund the initial deposits required to be made under the Series Reserve Account for the Replaceable Bonds and approximately \$228.2 million were used to repay indebtedness.
 The Replaceable Bonds were, and the Replacement Bonds are, Obligation Bonds, and the Replacement Bonds are redeemable in whole or in part at the option of the Company.

 No cash interest will accrue on the Replacement Bonds prior to December 1, 2004.
 Thereafter, interest will accrue at a rate of 5.29% per annum subject to adjustment and will be payable semi-annually in arrears on June 1 and December 1 of each year until maturity, commencing June 1, 2005.
 These bonds are amortizing bonds repayable in scheduled payments consisting of instalments of principal and, if applicable, Inflation Compensation (defined below), with the initial payment due June 1, 2005 and subsequent payments being payable on June 1 and December 1 of each year until maturity.
 "Inflation Compensation" means the amount equal to the difference between (a) the principal outstanding on the bonds, multiplied by the Index Ratio, and (b) the principal outstanding on the bonds.
 The Index Ratio for any date is defined as the ratio of the reference CPI applicable to such date divided by the reference CPI applicable to the original date of issue of the Replaceable Bonds.
-During this period, bondholders will receive a blended payment is subject to adjustment in certain circumstances and is calculated by multiplying a semi-annual payment amount of \$31.5191, subject to adjustment per \$1,000 bond (representing principal and interest) by the Index Ratio at the relevant payment date.
-The Index Ratio for any date is defined as the ratio of the reference CPI applicable to the original date of issue of the Replaceable Bonds.
+During this period, bondholders will receive a blended payment consisting of principal, Inflation Compensation and interest payments payable on the bonds.
+The blended payment is subject to adjustment in certain circumstances and is calculated by multiplying a semi-annual payment amount of \$31.5191, subject to adjustment per \$1,000 bond (representing principal and interest) by the Index Ratio at the relevant payment date.
+The Index Ratio for any date is defined as the ratio of the reference CPI applicable to such date divided by the reference CPI applicable to the original date of issue of the Replaceable Bonds.